scriptjacker/Reports-Articles-List/Android/Android-Task-Hijacking.md

 #### How to identify if application is Vulnerable to Task Hijacking?
 1. Launch Mode is android:launchMode=”singleTask”
-2. Minimum SDK Version < 30 (app may not have protections against task hijacking bugs)
+2. Minimum SDK Version < 30 (Android 11) (app may not have protections against task hijacking bugs)

 There are two types StrandHogg 1.0 and StrandHogg 2.0 strandHogg 2.0 is having CVE CVE-2020-0096 and is advanced and more critical and complex version of Android Task Hijacking